StyleQoRA: Quality-Aware Low-Rank Adaptation for Few-Shot Multi-Style Editing: Method

 where $r$ denotes the rank of LoRA, i.e., the number of single-rank components. $A_k \in \mathbb{R}^{d\times1}$ and $B_k \in \mathbb{R}^{1\times d}$ are single-rank matrices. $c_k$ denotes a scalar, and it is set to 0 if the component is to be pruned.
 Then we can prune unimportant components according to the corresponding importance scores.

 \cite{mao2024dora} utilizes the Frobenius norm to measure the importance score.
 However, we find that the Frobenius norm cannot accurately measure the importance in the editing task.
-We propose to use a image quality metric to estimate the importance score.
-First, we select one image from the testing set as the validation set.
+We propose to use an image quality metric to estimate the importance score.
+First, we select one image from the testing set as the LoRA assessment image.
 Let the complete denoising network be denoted as $N$.
 We remove each single-rank component $r_k$ and denote the residual network as $N_k$, and then predict the corresponding result.
 Finally, we calculate the PSNR metric between the result and the corresponding ground-truth image as the importance score.
 The lower the PSNR, the more important the removed component is.
 The proposed importance score can be formulated as:

 where $M$ denotes the metric function.
 To accelerate the calculation speed of the importance score, we only perform inference once from the noisy latents $x_t$ and directly estimate the clean latents $\hat{x}_0$ from $x_t$ as the result: